Project F

 What’s Next?

-Next time, in 2D Shapes, we’ll draw rectangles and circles as well as triangles, then learn to colour them in.
-Check out demos and tutorials for more FPGA projects.
+In 2D Shapes, we’ll draw rectangles and circles as well as triangles, then learn to colour them in.
+You can also check out my FPGA & RISC-V Tutorials.